Sat 18 Jun to Sun 18 Sep 2016 Cause and Effect explores…

 Morning session, 10am-12pm

-Enjoy a gallery tour, focusing on how exhibitions and works are selected with a particular emphasis on the current shows ‘Seeds of Memory’ and ‘Narrative Threads’.
+Enjoy a gallery tour, focusing on how exhibitions and works are selected with a particular emphasis on the current shows in our 1st floor and 4th floor exhibition spaces.

 Afternoon session, 1-4pm